899-12/Aarsha_Anil_Portfolio/README.md

 **Technologies:** Python, Deep Learning, CNN, OpenCV, TensorFlow, CCTV, Anomaly Detection

 **Description:**
-This project focuses on enhancing campus security by detecting abnormal behavior in real-time through CCTV cameras.
+This project focuses on enhancing campus security by detecting abnormal behavior in real time through CCTV cameras.
 Using Convolutional Neural Networks (CNNs), the system is designed to analyze video footage, identify unusual patterns, and alert security personnel in case of any suspicious activity.

 **Key Tasks:**